Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing Requirements for Hull

 All commercial weed control in Hull must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
 Applicators require licensing in Category 36 (Turf and Ornamental Horticulture), with 10 contact hours of continuing education every three years.
-Federal EPA registration is mandatory for all products, and Restricted Use Pesticides (RUPs) require special handling and storage.
+Certification exams and license renewals are mandatory.
+Federal EPA registration is required for all products, and Restricted Use Pesticides (RUPs) demand strict handling and storage.
 IPM plans must be documented, and environmental impact assessments are needed for large-scale applications.
-Commercial operators must carry 1M per occurrence and 2M aggregate in liability insurance, with environmental impairment coverage and bonding for municipal contracts.
-Detailed application logs, adverse incident reporting, and customer notification records are required.
-Coordination with U.S. Environmental Protection Agency Region 1 and municipal monitoring programs is essential.
+Commercial operators must carry 1M per occurrence and 2M aggregate liability insurance, with environmental impairment coverage and bonding for municipal contracts.
+Detailed application logs, adverse incident reporting, and customer notification records are required for compliance and public transparency.

 Hull Board of Health Guidelines for Pesticide Application & Public Safety Protection